 The directorate structure for the force provides clear direction to deliver policing services to the community through engagement with partners and enhancing partnership relationships.
 To ensure the force is maximising the benefits from these arrangements a partnership register has been developed.
-Following the restructure of a number of corporate functions within the DCC Directorate, a review of this activity and ownership thereafter has been passed to a newly formed Corporate Planning and Business Change Team.

-Action 3: To continue to develop the current partnership framework incorporating an enhanced partnership register to identify the resource input from the force balanced against the benefits realised.
+Action 4: To continue to develop the current partnership framework incorporating an enhanced partnership register to identify the resource input from the force balanced against the benefits realised.

-The system of internal control is a significant part of the governance framework and is designed to manage risk to a reasonable level.
+The force has a system of internal control which is a significant part of the governance framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can, therefore, only provide reasonable and not absolute assurance of effectiveness.
 Internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Staffordshire Police's policies, aims and objectives, including partnership and other joint working arrangements.